spences10/scottspence.com/posts/sveltekit-contact-form-example-with-airtable.md

 }
 ```

 Ok, now I've got the endpoint set up I can test it out.
+I'll with the
+event handler approach first.

 ## With an event handler

 In the previous post I did this, I used an event handler to handle the
 form submission.
 I'll use the same approach here.

+I'll create a `handle_submit` function that will be called when the
+form is submitted.
+I'll use the `preventDefault` modifier to prevent
+the default form submission behaviour and then I'll get the form data

 ```svelte
 <script lang="ts">